This setting defines if weeks are broken or not.

 - 1 (= use broken weeks)

-Default regional settings in apps are based on the user profile.
-These regional format settings are not related to the language displayed in the Qlik Cloud user interface.
-Qlik Cloud will be displayed in the same language as the browser you are using.
+Default regional settings in apps are based on the regional system settings of the computer or server where Qlik Sense is installed.
+If the Qlik Sense server you are accessing is set to Sweden, the Data load editor will use Swedish regional settings for dates, time, and currency.
+These regional format settings are not related to the language displayed in the Qlik Sense user interface.
+Qlik Sense will be displayed in the same language as the browser you are using.

 If you want ISO settings for weeks and week numbers, make sure to have the following in the script: